Change Perspective and Your Boxes

 When frustrated: flip the frustration around to learn from it and grow from it.

 As humans are very physical beings, -> people tend to react spiritually in a physical manner.
 Spiritual Jiu-jitsu flips this around to teach a person how to react spiritually against spiritual challenges.
-More powerfully, spiritual Jiu-jitsu also teaches how to also react spiritually against physical challenges.
+More powerfully, spiritual Jiu-jitsu also teaches how to also react spiritually to physical challenges.

 Initial Spiritual Jiu-jitsu Homework